Moesif/express-gateway-plugin-moesif/README.md

 ## Additional Info:

-This plugin is just a simple wrapper around [moesif-express](https://www.moesif.com/docs/server-integration/express/) middleware.
+This plugin is a simple wrapper around the [moesif-express](https://www.moesif.com/docs/server-integration/express/) middleware.

-Because Express Gateway's configuration is designed to be declarative, so some of the functional driven options for moesif-express isn't ported over.
+Since Express Gateway's configuration is designed to be declarative, some of the options from moesif-express that require a function are not ported over.
 We'll do so at future.

-If you need to use addition options, the best way to to fork this repo and just add the additional options you need to `middlewareCreator.js` file.
+If you need to use additional options, the easiest way is to fork this repo and  add your required options to the `middlewareCreator.js` file.